grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 # post type (regular/featured)
 type: "featured"
 # meta description
-description: "This is a guide for the use of the OSCAR API through EGI Notebooks."
+description: "This is a guide for the use of the OSCAR API through Node-RED and Flowfuse."
 # post draft
 draft: false
 ---